Sushant2/Mailchimp-Newsletter/README.md

-# Mailchimp-Newsletter
+# Hello 👋 and Welcome to the Mailchimp-Newsletter Repo!

-A Signup page for newsletter
+**This is a Signup page for a newsletter**

-Created using nodejs and express! with the help of my udemy instructor and a youtube tutorial!
+- It is created using nodejs and express!
+- You can modify it by changing the color, theme, or suitable images for the signup form! and by modifing the README.

+ 👉 [Hier](https://github.com/firstcontributions/first-contributions) you can learn more about how to make your first contribution.